-Polarization in Soft Gamma Repeaters (SGR): SGRs are neutron stars with particularly strong magnetic field, up to 1014-1015 Gauss, which show occasional periods of outbursts of high-energy emission similar to that of GRBs.
-A plethora of models for the origin of this emission exists, and correspondingly a variety of possibilities for polarized emission, among others (i) resonant Comptonization of thermal photons by charges moving in a twisted magnetosphere, (ii) scattered radiation from a trapped fireball in a closed-field-line region, (iii) resonant cyclotron upscattering of soft thermal photons from the stellar surface by relativistic electrons in the magnetosphere, (iv) magnetic photon-splitting (50-500 keV) in the presence of a strongly magnetized electron-positron plasma
+Polarization in Soft Gamma Repeaters (SGR): SGRs are neutron stars with particularly strong magnetic field, up to 10-10 Gauss, which show occasional periods of outbursts of high-energy emission similar to GRBs.
+Many models exist for the origin of this emission, and correspondingly a variety of possibilities for polarized emission, among others (i) resonant Comptonization of thermal photons by charges moving in a twisted magnetosphere, (ii) scattered radiation from a trapped fireball in a closed-field-line region, (iii) resonant cyclotron upscattering of soft thermal photons from the stellar surface by relativistic electrons in the magnetosphere, (iv) magnetic photon-splitting (50-500 keV) in the presence of a strongly magnetized electron-positron plasma.

-Polarization in Microquasars and Blazars: The geometry and origin of the X-/gamma-emission in these two classes of jet sources is heavily debated.
-In microquasars, a comptonized corona is usually considered as the source of high-energy emission, but a report on $75\% \pm 32\%$ polarization in the hard state has spurred the interpretation of synchrotron self-Compton emission from the jets (Rodriguez et al. 2015, ApJ 807, 17).
+Polarization in Galactic jet sources (incl. microquasars) and Blazars: The geometry and origin of the X-/gamma-emission in these two classes of jet sources is heavily debated.
+In microquasars, a comptonized corona is usually considered as the source of high-energy emission, but a report on 75%±32% polarization in the hard state has spurred the interpretation of synchrotron self-Compton emission from the jets (Rodriguez et al. 2015, ApJ 807, 17).
 In blazars, leptonic models do predict polarization due to the prevalence of synchrotron radiation from the jet, but hadronic (unpolarised) models are popular, though a smoking gun for accelerated protons is still missing.
+Polarization results of Cyg X-1 have been reported with both INTEGRAL instruments (Jourdain et al. 2012, ApJ 761, 27; Rodriguez et al. 2015, ApJ 807, 17).